artainmo/DevOps/cloud/README.md

 DynamoDB Accelerator (DAX) is a managed cache for DynamoDB.
 Thus as it uses cache it is 10X faster.<br>
 DynamoDB Global Tables make a DynamoDB table accessible with low latency in multiple regions.

-Redshift is a database type based on PostgreSQL that is in a warehouse designed for large scale data set storage and analysis.
+Redshift is a database type based on PostgreSQL designed for large scale data set storage and analysis.
+It acts as a data warehouse which is a central repository containing data from one or more disparate sources.
 It is not used for online transaction processing (OLTP), which is what RDS is good for.
 Instead Redshift is used for online analytical processing (OLAP).

 Elastic MapReduce (EMR) helps create Hadoop clusters to analyze and process vast amounts of data.
 Those clusters can be made of 100s of EC2 instances.
 It is used for machine learning, web indexing, big data.